 It is awful to try to turn the steering wheel in a car and hold on to it because it is so clumsy.
 Dirt and bacteria can accumulate from all kinds of weird and unusual places on the steering wheel.
 In addition to being dirtier, slippery steering wheels can also make it difficult to control your vehicle, making driving less enjoyable and affecting your steering ability in certain cases.

-Additionally, keeping the old steering wheel clean for health reasons is essential.
+According to Multi-clean, keeping the old steering wheel clean for health reasons is essential.
 As we know, the steering wheel is a breeding ground for bacteria and germs.
 It is just disgusting to think of eating something after touching it.
 Moreover, it is one of the few things people look at when getting into a car.

 Identify the material of the steering wheel